 Step 6 - Check all rubber bands.
 Replace if damaged or stretched.
 Note: We recommend the standard 2" Parachute type rubber bands be used for the first two locking stows where bands get attached to the #0 grommets at the top of the diaper.
-For balance of line stows use 1 1⁄2" Phantom rubber bands.
+For balance of line stows use 1 $\frac{1}{4}$ " Phantom rubber bands.

 Step 7 - Release the harness from the tension board, grasp diaper, skirt and both line groups and fold towards apex.
 Bottom of diaper will be even with top of diaper.
-Be sure that both line groups come out between the two #2 grommets.
+Be sure that both line groups come out between the 2 grommets.

-Step 8 - Starting either side, make first two stows to lock diaper by passing rubber bands inserted in the #0 grommets up through the #2 grommets.
-Bites should be no longer then 1".
+Step 8 - Starting either side, make first two stows to lock diaper by passing rubber bands inserted in the #0 grommets through the #2 grommets.
+Bites should be no longer than 1".

-- Step 9 Stow the remaining lines matching diaper shape.
+Step 9 - Stow the remaining lines matching diaper shape.
 Keep stows neat and avoid twisting lines through rubber bands.
-Leave approximately 2 ft. of line un-stowed.
-(Top of container flap is tucked under for clarity.) - Step 10 Route risers to the inside of the pack tray.
+Leave approximately 2 ft. on line un-stowed.
+(Top of container flap tucked under for clarity.)

+Step 10 - Route risers to the inside of the pack tray.
 Using a standard rubber band, cut it in half length-wise and install on the two stow loop bands provided inside the container.
-Double wrap stow on each line group leave enough un-stowed line to comfortably place diaper into tray as per next step. - Step 11 Grasp canopy at diaper area, keeping the line stows up.
+Double wrap stow on each line group - leave enough un-stowed line to comfortably place diaper into tray as per next step.

+Step 11 - Grasp diaper at diaper area, keeping the line stows up.